Engineering Geology MSc

 You can get feedback on all practice and formal assessments so you can improve in the future.

 - A 2:2 honours degree or equivalent in a relevant Earth Science or Civil Engineering field such as Geology, Earth Science Civil Engineering or a related discipline.
-We consider applicants with industrial and work experience
+Applicants with industrial and work experience will also be considered.

 Tuition fees (2019 start)

 - Full time: £8,700 (may be subject to annual increase)